vollkorntomate/vollkorntomate.eu/content/about.md

 Besides technology, I really like learning languages.
 I am native or near-native in German and English and consider myself conversational in French, Norwegian and Icelandic.
-To a lesser extent I can understand and speak some Dutch, Ukrainian and Spanish.
+To a lesser extent I can understand and speak some Dutch, Ukrainian, Spanish and Italian.
 At the university, I did courses in German Sign Language and Arabic, but not much from them has stuck, unfortunately.

 [^hackerethics]: See the [CCC's hacker ethics.](https://www.ccc.de/en/hackerethics)